-Behind True Crime is a new podcast from Hunt a Killer, a subscription box that asks you to solve a new murder (or murders) each month.
+Behind True Crime is a podcast from Hunt a Killer, a subscription box that asks you to solve a new murder (or murders) each month.
 The podcast goes deep with different experts in crime every other week.
 From detectives and criminologists to writers and other podcasters, Behind True Crime gets to the whys of crime, not just the hows and whens.

 Court Junkie is another inside look at not just the crime, but also the system that processes and punishes crime.
 Host Jillian analyzes crimes that changed the way sentencing works as well as crimes where the wrong person may have been punished.
 The episode on the suicide of Conrad Roy is especially fascinating.

-If you like your true crime podcasts straight up, without any of the jokes or personal chatter, misconduct. is for you.
+If you like your true crime podcasts straight up, without any of the distracting jokes or personal chatter, misconduct. is for you.
 Colleen and Eileen get right into the details of each case, supplying great insights alongside the terrifying facts.

 Hollywood & Crime

 Love old Hollywood and glamour?
 Still obsessing over the Black Dahlia?
 Hollywood & Crime is the podcast for you.
-Hollywood & Crime offers up insight into the infamous crimes you already know about and unearths lesser-known cases that cast a dark shadow over the bright lights La La Land.
+Hollywood & Crime offers up insight into the infamous crimes you already know about and unearths lesser-known cases that cast a dark shadow over the bright lights of La La Land.

 They Walk Among Us